Agri-sector captains discuss strategies to improve B-BBEE outcomes

 Panellists agreed that access to funding was an impediment to reaching industry goals

-Agricultural Business Chamber of SA (AgBiz) CEO John Purchase lauded all stakeholders for the progress made to transform the agriculture and agribusiness value chain in the last 20 years.
-He stressed the importance of a proactive private sector that takes charge of sectoral developments.
+Agricultural Business Chamber of SA (AgBiz) CEO John Purchase lauded all stakeholders for the progress made to transform the agriculture and agribusiness value chain in the past 20 years.
+He stressed the importance of a proactive private sector that took charge of sectoral developments.

-AgriBEE Charter Council chairperson Margaret Mohapi said government and the private sector needed to recognise, encourage and support all SED initiatives implemented by farmers and agribusinesses.
+AgriBEE Charter Council chairperson Margaret Mohapi said the government and the private sector had to recognise, encourage and support all SED initiatives implemented by farmers and agribusinesses.

 Agri SA CEO Christo van der Rheede called for a broader approach to B-BBEE and funding models.
 He said minister Thoko Didiza’s recent admission in parliament that 80% of the land transferred to black farmers as part of land reform was unproductive was proof that B-BBEE in its current format needed to be overhauled.